Klipper3d/klipper/docs/Firmware_Commands.md

 * set_pwm_out pin=%u cycle_ticks=%u value=%c : This command will
   immediately configure the given pin to use hardware based pulse-width-modulation (PWM) with the given number of cycle_ticks.
-The "cycle_ticks" is the amount of time (in MCU clock ticks) in a complete power on and power off cycle.
+The "cycle_ticks" is the number of MCU clock ticks each power on and power off cycle should last.
 A cycle_ticks value of 1 can be used to request the fastest possible cycle time.
-The specified "value" is between 0 and 255 with 0 indicating a full off state and 255 indicating a full on state.
+The "value" parameter is between 0 and 255 with 0 indicating a full off state and 255 indicating a full on state.
 This command may be useful for enabling CPU and nozzle cooling fans.

 * send_spi_message pin=%u msg=%*s : This command can be used to
   transmit messages to a serial-peripheral-interface (SPI) component